richardTowers/verify-tech-docs/source/documentation/ms/msWorks.md

 1. The identity provider sends the following information to the hub:
     * the user's identity information, known as the [matching dataset](#glossary-matching-dataset)
-    * a unique [persistent identifier](#glossary-persistent-identifier) for the identity, created by the identity provider
+    * a unique [PID](#glossary-persistent-identifier) for the identity, created by the identity provider

     The hub forwards the matching dataset and PID to the MSA.
 1. The MSA hashes the PID to make it meaningless to other services.
-The MSA sends the [hashed persistent identifier](#glossary-hashed-PID) and the matching dataset to the local matching service.
+The MSA sends the [hashed PID](#glossary-hashed-PID) and the matching dataset to the local matching service.
 1. The local matching service runs cycle 0:

     The local matching service tries to find a match between the user's hashed PID and a hashed PID in the your datastore.